oracle/weblogic-deploy-tooling/site/use_cases.md

  ### Modeling WebLogic User Password Credential Mapping

- The Create Domain tool can be used to create user password credential mappings.
+ The Create Domain Tool can be used to create user password credential mappings.
 Information in the model will be used to create a credential mapping file that will be imported the first time the Administration Server is started.
 This example shows how mappings are represented in the model:
  ```yaml
 domainInfo:
     WLSUserPasswordCredentialMappings: